Apollo Investment Corporation (AINV) CEO Howard Widra on Q4 2020 Results - Earnings Call Transcript

 Thanks Elizabeth.
 Good morning and thank you everyone for joining us today.

 First and foremost, we'd like to express our deep gratitude to all the healthcare and EMS professionals and essential business workers who continue to work tirelessly to save and to serve our communities.
 We extend our deepest sympathies to all those directly affected by the pandemic.
-So, our view on the call today, we hope that each of you and your families and safe during these difficult times.
+So, all of you on the call today, we hope that each of you and your families are healthy and safe during these difficult times.

 I'll begin today's call with a discussion about how AINV is positioned during these unprecedented times and we'll also provide an overview of our results for the quarter.
 Following my remarks, Tanner will review our investment activity for the quarter and will discuss the impact of the COVID-19 pandemic and economic shutdown on our portfolio.
 Greg will then review our financial results in greater detail and discuss our liquidity position.
 We will then open the call to questions.